Spiro Mounds: Chronology

-Residential construction at Spiro decreased dramatically around 1250, and the people resettled in nearby villages, such as the Choates-Holt Site to the north.
+Residential construction at Spiro decreased dramatically around 1250 CE, and the people resettled in nearby villages, such as the Choates-Holt Site to the north.
+Most of the mounds were built during the Harlan Phase.
 Spiro continued to be used as a ceremonial and mortuary center through 1450.
-The mound area was abandoned about 1450, but nearby communities persisted until 1600.
+The mound area was abandoned about 1450, but nearby communities persisted until 1600 CE.

 The historic cultures following in the wake of Spiro, such as the Caddo, Pawnee, and Wichita peoples, were less complex and hierarchical.

 Mounds and plaza area

-Mississippian culture spread along the lower Mississippi River and its tributaries between the ninth and sixteenth centuries.
+Mississippian culture spread along the lower Mississippi River and its tributaries between the 9th and 16th centuries.
 The largest Mississippian settlement was Cahokia, the capital of a major chiefdom that built a six-mile-square city east of the Mississippi River that now is St. Louis, Missouri, in present-day southern Illinois.

 Archeological studies have revealed that Mississippian culture extended from the Great Lakes to the Gulf Coast, along the Ohio River, and into both the lowland and mountain areas of the Southeast.
 Mississippian settlements were known for their large earthwork, platform mounds (usually truncated pyramids), surmounted by temples, the houses of warrior kings and priests, and the burial houses of the elite.
 The mounds were arranged around large, constructed flat plazas believed to be used for ceremonial community gathering and ritual games.
 Archaeological research has shown that Mississippian settlements such as Cahokia and Spiro took part in a vast trading network that covered the eastern half of what is now the U.S. and parts of what is now the western U.S. as well.

-The Spiro site includes twelve earthen mounds and 150 acres of land.
+The Spiro site includes 12 earthen mounds and 150 acres of land.
+The mounds were constructed from basketfuls of dirt, layer by layer.
+Of the 12 mounds, there is one burial mound, two temple mounds, and 9 house mounds.
 As in other Mississippian-culture towns, the people built a number of large, complex earthworks.
 These included mounds surrounding a large, planned and leveled central plaza, where important religious rituals, the politically and culturally significant game of chunkey, and other important community activities were carried out.
 The population lived in a village that bordered the plaza.
 In addition, archaeologists have found more than twenty related village sites within five miles of the main town.
 Other village sites linked to Spiro through culture and trade have been found up to a 100 mi away.